-Catherine has extensive business experience and has held executive and non-executive roles across many sectors.
-Catherine is currently Chair of Australian Payments Plus (BPAY, eftpos, NPP, ConnectID) and a non-executive director of the carbon diagnostic and management business, Emmi, The George Institute for Global Health and Schools Plus.
-Catherine was previously non-executive Chair of AMP Limited and a non-executive director of companies including Boral Limited and Coca-Cola Amatil Limited.
+Catherine has extensive financial services and business experience and has held executive and non-executive roles across many sectors.
+Catherine is currently Chair of Australian Payments Plus (BPAY, eftpos, NPP, ConnectID) and a non-executive director of the carbon ratings business, Emmi, The George Institute for Global Health and Schools Plus.
+Catherine was previously non-executive Chair of AMP Limited and a non-executive director of ASX companies including Boral Limited and Coca-Cola Amatil Limited.
 She was also a Trustee of the Sydney Opera House Trust and the Art Gallery of NSW and a member of the Takeovers Panel.
-Catherine was a senior investment banker at ABN AMRO and BZW.
-Catherine is a Fellow of the Australian Institute of Company Directors, a member of Chief Executive Women and a member of Adara Partners.
+Catherine was a senior investment banker.
+Catherine is a Fellow of the Australian Institute of Company Directors, a member of Chief Executive Women and a Panel member of Adara Partners.

-Carolyn Kay Independent Non-Executive Director Age 62
+Michael Ihlein Independent Non-Executive Director